MisterClean/change-of-address-checklist/README.md

 # Change Of Residence Checklist
 #### Services to update during a change of address

-**Disclaimer:** This is intended for use by Americans 🇺🇸 I'm unfamiliar with international residence change procedures, but pull requests for that are welcome.
+**Disclaimer:** 🇺🇸 This is intended for use by Americans.
+I'm unfamiliar with international residence change procedures, but pull requests for that are welcome.

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)